MKCAMK/genetic_evolution_of_images/README.md

 This version of the program runs a single worker thread which does all the work running the evolution.
 It is therefore very slow.
 A slightly faster, multi-threaded version is available here:
 https://github.com/MKCAMK/genetic_evolution_of_images-multi-threaded

-The application window is made with WinApi; drawing, both in the window and in the evolution is done in GDI.
+The application window is made with WinApi; drawing, both in the window and in the evolution, is done in GDI.
 Thus, only a Windows version.

 ![Main application window running an evolution](./examples/Darwin's_fish_5801386generation.png)